Religious leaders support water conservation

 Religion-based teaching materials are developed for schools and universities and then included in religious education to raise awareness of the issue of water scarcity.

-Project partners are equipping a few selected mosques in northern and central Jordan with rainwater collection and grey water recycling systems.
+Project partners are equipping selected mosques in northern and central Jordan with rainwater collection and grey water recycling systems.
 These water-plus mosques will show people ways of saving water that they can put into practice in their own homes too.